vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 # Metabarcoding_CO1_kelpholdfast
 This workflow is specific to analysing eukaryote diversity from cDNA metabarcoding of kelp holdfasts using CO1 region from raw reads to biostatiscal analysis included in the manuscript "Metabarcoding hyperdiverse marine communities in temperate kelp forests: an experimental approach to inform future studies." by Vanessa Arranz, Libby Liggins and J. David Aguirre.

 CO1 region was amplified using mlCOIintF-XT (refs) and jgHCO2198 (refs) primers.
-The product was aproximately 313bp obtained by Ilumina paired-end sequencing.
+The product was aproximately 313bp obtained by Ilumina MiSeq paired-end sequencing.

 Sample preparation, DNA extraction and PCR amplification related to this work can be found here (add link).